boazbk/tcs/lec_01_introduction.md

 It turns out that the ideas of Karatsuba can be further extended to yield asymptotically faster multiplication algorithms, as was shown by Toom and Cook in the 1960s.
 But this was not the end of the line.
-In 1971, Schönhage and Strassen gave an even faster algorithm using the _Fast Fourier Transform_; their idea was to somehow treat integers as "signals" and do the multiplication more efficiently by moving to the Fourier domain.
+In 1971, Schönhage and Strassen gave an even faster algorithm using the _Fast Fourier Transform_; their idea was to somehow treat integers as "signals" and do the multiplication more efficiently by moving to the Fourier domain.^[The _Fourier transform_ is a central tool in mathematics and engineering, used in a great number of applications.
+If you have not seen it yet, you will hopefully encounter it at some point in your studies.]
 The latest asymptotic improvement was given by Fürer in 2007 (though it only starts beating  the Schönhage-Strassen algorithm for truly astronomical numbers).
+And yet, despite all this progress, we still don't know whether or not there is an $O(n)$ time algorithm for multiplying two $n$ digit numbers!

-> # {.remark title="Advanced note: matrix multiplication"  #matrixmult}
+### Advanced note:  matrix multiplication

+(We will  have several such "advanced" notes and sections throughout these lectures notes.
+These may assume background that not every student has, and in any case can be safely skipped over as none of the future parts will depend on them.)

 It turns out that a  similar idea as Karatsuba's can be used to speed up _matrix_ multiplications as well.
 Matrices are a powerful way to represent linear equations and operations, widely used in a great many applications of scientific computing, graphics, machine learning, and many many more.
 One of the basic operations one can do with two matrices is to _multiply_ them.